kwaldenphd/python-intro/README.md

 ## Application

-QX: Write a program that prompts the user to enter two numbers, converts the input values to integers, adds them, and reports the result.
+Q9: Write a program that prompts the user to enter two numbers, converts the input values to integers, adds them, and reports the result.
 Answer to this question includes program + comments that document process and explain your code.

-QX:  Write a program that asks the user to think of a month and then enter the number of days in that month.
+Q10: Write a program that asks the user to think of a month and then enter the number of days in that month.
 Your program should then compute the number of minutes in the month, and report the result.
 Answer to this question includes program + comments that document process and explain your code.

-QX: Write a program that prompts the user to enter a temperature in Fahrenheit, and reports the equivalent temperature in Celsius.
+Q11: Write a program that prompts the user to enter a temperature in Fahrenheit, and reports the equivalent temperature in Celsius.
 Answer to this question includes program + comments that document process and explain your code.

 # How to submit this lab (and show your work)